Gurstel/IMC-Prosperity/README.md

 This is Cove Capital's repository for IMC Prosperity 2.
-We placed #[TBD] out of [TBD] teams internationally, and #[TBD] in the United States.
+We placed #7 out of 3,200 teams internationally, and #3 in the United States.
 Below is a breakdown of our strategies and thoughts when approaching this challenge:
 ##########################################

 `ROUND 1`: